titandrubbel/ml_pipeline/README.md

 - config.json: Provides the subscription id, resource group and workspace name ot create/connect to an Azure ML service workspce.

 ## Pipeline scripts
-- github_cloner.py:
+- github_cloner.py: Reads the arguments and clones the corresponding repository into the blobstore
-- repo_miner.py:
+- repo_miner.py: Reads the cloned GitHub data and extracts metrics which will be saved as a csv file into the blobstore
-- cleaning.py:
+- cleaning.py: Removes useless oberservations from the produced metrics and saves the cleaned metrics as a csv file into the blob store
-- training.py:
+- training.py: Consumes the cleaned metrics and runs a binary classification model (decision tree) making use of the walk-foward_relase.py file which provides the code to train the model
-- evaluate.py:
+- evaluate.py: Evaluates the trained model with the model in production.
+If the production model performs better the below steps are skipped

 ## Deployment scripts
 - conda_dependencies.yml: